MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/prerequisites.md

 After completing the prerequisites, you can get started creating your first [Managed DevOps Pool](./quickstart-azure-portal.md).

-## Connect your Azure DevOps organization to Microsoft Entra ID and verify membership in your Azure subscriptions tenant
+## Connect your Azure DevOps organization to Microsoft Entra ID and verify membership in your Azure subscription tenant

 To create a Managed DevOps Pool in your Azure DevOps organization, your Azure DevOps organization must be connected to Microsoft Entra ID, and your user account must be a member of the Microsoft Entra ID tenant for both your Azure DevOps organization and your Azure subscription.